 Upfront rent is always held in escrow by Flip until your lease begins.
-See this article for details on when you'll get paid.
+See this article for details on when you'll get your rent payouts.

 Mid-month Start Dates